MNIT-DOT-a11y/mnit-dot-a11y.github.io/_checklist-web/toast-snackbar.md

     - Confirmation of choices (ex: Are you sure you want to send payment?)
     - Blocking error messages
 - On page load messaging/alerts
-  - Performing unexpected actions or alerts on page load is confusing to people using a screenreader
+  - Performing unexpected actions or alerts on page load is confusing to people using a screen reader

 ### Timing